Record crowd for World Cup start in Philippines

-MANILA : The FIBA Basketball World Cup got underway in three Asian countries on Friday, with co-hosts the Philippines losing to Dominican Republic 87-81 in a game that shattered the tournament's 29-year-old attendance record.
+MANILA: The FIBA Basketball World Cup got underway in three Asian countries on Friday (Aug 25), with co-hosts the Philippines losing to Dominican Republic 87-81 in a game that shattered the tournament's 29-year-old attendance record.

 It was a strong tipoff for FIBA's flagship event that will feature top-ranked Spain seeking to defend their crown while the United States will aim for a record sixth championship, despite both countries missing marquee names because of injuries, retirement or club commitments.